Introduction

-Oh, RFPs — what a love/hate relationship we have.
+Oh, Requests for Proposal (RFP) — what a love/hate relationship we have.
 We love them because they’re an opportunity to secure new business relationships, specifically with public agencies we might not otherwise be able to prospect.
 On the flip side, proposal responses can be cumbersome to create, and, unfortunately, there’s no guarantee of winning the bid.

-Prior to joining Act-On, I garnered extensive experience in responding to RFPs (Request for Proposals) — frequently creating up to five proposal responses each week for government agencies, nonprofits, and other public organizations.
+Prior to joining Act-On, a leading marketing automation platform, I garnered extensive experience in responding to RFPs — frequently creating up to five proposal responses each week for government agencies, nonprofits, and other public organizations.
 In doing so, I learned that when a potential multi-million dollar contract is on the line, you have to know what to do and what not to do when creating these responses.
 And if you want to win the bid, you must draft a response that helps you stand out in the sea of submissions, which is not an easy thing to do.

 I know these proposals can be daunting, so I want to equip you with the tips, tricks, and best practices to help you navigate the RFP waters and draft successful responses that help you close more business.